rupee990/BrainWeb/README.md

 # BrainWeb
-A Basic Dialogue system with a custom Editor, used a IGAD presentation.
+A Basic Dialogue system with a custom Editor, used for a IGAD presentation.

 This is meant as an introduction to SLATE, plugins and Modules, this is in no way a completed tool ready for use.